MicrosoftDocs/dynamics-365-project-operations/articles/expense/new-expense-mobile-app-install-and-configure.md

 ## Enable users in Dynamics 365 Finance

-To enable users for the Expense mobile app access, follow these steps in Dynamics 365 Finance.
+To enable users for Expense mobile app access, follow these steps in Dynamics 365 Finance.

 1. In your Dynamics 365 Finance environment, go to **System administration** > **Users** > **Users**.
 1. Select the **user**.